xfix/wahoo/README.md

 Update framework and installed packages.

-> *Note*: Unstaged changes are [stashed](https://git-scm.com/book/no-nb/v1/Git-Tools-Stashing) and reapplied after pulling updates from upstream.
+> If you have unstaged changes in your local copy, these are [stashed](https://git-scm.com/book/no-nb/v1/Git-Tools-Stashing) and reapplied after pulling updates from upstream.
 Committed changes are [rebased](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) with master.

 ## `wa get` _`<package> ...`_

 Install one _or more_ themes or packages.
 To list available packages type `wa use`.

-> You can fetch packages via URL as well `wa get URL`
+> You can fetch packages by URL as well via `wa get URL`

 ## `wa list`

-List only _installed_ packages.
+List installed packages.

 > To list packages available for download use `wa get`.